lukebemishprojects/OpenSesame/README.md

 ### Java

-OpenSesame can be used with Java in several different ways, depending on your used case.
+OpenSesame can be used with Java in several different ways, depending on your use case.

 #### Javac Compiler Plugin